orangese/neural-networks/README.md

 ## Download instructions:

-(These are the download instructions for Mac as of 2019 and assume that the user has downloaded Python.)
+These are the download instructions for MacOS as of 2019.
+They assume that the user has downloaded Python.
+For Python installation, go to https://www.python.org/downloads/.

 ### Libraries: